May 9, 2025

 • > Important information regarding student billing

-For the Remainder of the 2024-25 School Year (including Summer School, except for Incoming Freshmen): We will continue to use the FACTS system for all student billing matters.
-Once 2024-2025 accounts are fully closed out, you will not make payments through FACTS, and will transition over to Veracross.
+For the Remainder of the 2024-2025 School Year (including Summer School, except for Incoming Freshmen): We will continue to use the FACTS system for all student billing matters.
+Once 2024-25 accounts are fully closed out, you will not make payments through FACTS, and will transition over to Veracross.
+Parents of students in Classes 2026, 2027 and 2028 - please make sure to check both your FACTS and your Veracross accounts to ensure that you are current.
+Parents of students in Class of 2025 - please make sure to check your FACTS account to ensure that all tuition and fees have been paid.
+If a family has outstanding balances the student will not be allowed to sit for finals.

-Please Note: Your son will be considered registered for the 2025-2026 school year once the Business Office has been notified that his registration is complete, and the deposit of $500 has been paid in Veracross.
-These items are to be completed no later than Thursday, March 13.
+PLEASE NOTE: Your son will be considered registered for the 2025-26 school year once the Business Office has been notified that his registration is complete, the deposit of $500 has been paid and your VCPay accounts have been set up correctly for all payers on your son’s account.

 • > Financial Aid Applications

 Applications for financial aid will continue to be administered through FACTS.
-Please note that the school registration process must be completed in Veracross before a financial aid application will be processed in FACTS.
 You will find the FACTS financial aid application by logging into your FACTS account.
 The application will be on the right-hand side under FACTS Grant & Aid.
-The deadline for submitting financial aid applications with no fees is Tuesday, April 15, 2025.
-Late applications will be accepted; however a $35 application fee will be assessed after April 15.
+April 15, 2025 was the deadline for submitting financial aid applications with no fees.
+Late applications will continue to be accepted; however FACTS will assess a $35.00 application fee after April 15, 2025.
 Award decisions will be communicated as applications are completed and verified; award decisions cannot be made without submission of your 2024 tax return.
 The sooner the application is completed and verified, the sooner families will receive their award decisions.

 • > ESA Program

 Information for the ESA Program can be found here.
-At this time you can choose to either have the money sent directly to Brophy via Direct Pay to Vendor or reimbursement to yourself.
 Please be advised, for any tuition payment that was made between Tuesday, July 1 and Friday, Sept.
 12, 2024, ESA funds must be sent directly to Brophy using the Direct Pay option.
 Please note that families must choose to participate in either the ESA program or the STO Program each school year.
-For questions please contact Abby Kerkhove.
+For questions please contact Abby Kerkhove at akerkhove@brophyprep.org.

 Brophy Events